Marwantossonb/terraform/README.md

 # terraform
-this is terraform labs for aws cloud provider
+this is terraform lab for apache server on aws cloud provider